jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 you open.

 Save your code file and run it.
 Does the output look like what you would expect (I would guess the answer is "no")?
-Let’s look at the output.
+Let's look at the output.

 ```console
 They have roast duck